The Whale (2022 film): Plot

-Charlie hopes to reconnect with Ellie, his estranged teenage daughter whom he has not seen in eight years.
-Charlie offers her the $120,000 in his bank account if she spends time with him without her mother's knowledge.
-Ellie relents when he agrees to help rewrite a school essay, though he says she must also write in a notebook he gives her.
-Liz is disgruntled by Thomas' visits and chastises him.
-Liz reveals she is the adopted daughter of New Life's head pastor and that Alan, Charlie's deceased boyfriend whose death from suicide due to religious guilt caused Charlie to start uncontrollably binge-eating, was her brother.
+Charlie hopes to reconnect with his estranged teenage daughter Ellie, whom he abandoned eight years ago when leaving his wife, Mary, for a male student of his, Alan.
+He reveals that he has been saving money for years and offers Ellie the entire $120,000 in his bank account if she spends time with him without her mother's knowledge.
+Ellie agrees on the condition that he completes all of her homework for her, though he also requests that she write in a notebook he gives her.
+As Charlie's health worsens, Liz brings him a wheelchair so he can remain mobile.

+Thomas again visits Charlie.
+Liz arrives and angrily orders Thomas to leave, then changes her mind and has a talk with him outside.
+Liz chastises Thomas for his efforts to help Charlie, then reveals she is the adopted daughter of New Life's head pastor and that Alan was her brother; Alan's religious guilt drove him to suicide, and Charlie turned to emotional eating to cope with his grief, leading to his current weight.
 Despite Liz's objections, Thomas still believes his mission is to help Charlie.

-Charlie's health begins to rapidly decline; Liz brings him a wheelchair so he can remain mobile.
-Ellie places crushed Ambien into Charlie's food.
-After he falls asleep, Thomas arrives and Ellie questions him while the two smoke marijuana.
-Thomas admits he stole his youth group's money and ran away from home because he felt unfulfilled.
+One day, Ellie places crushed Ambien into Charlie's food, knocking him out.
+Thomas arrives, and the two smoke marijuana, which Ellie photographs, whereupon Thomas confesses to stealing his youth group's money and running away from home because he felt dissatisfied with New Life's mission work there.
 Ellie secretly records their conversation.

-Out of concern, Liz brings Mary, Charlie's ex-wife and Ellie's mother, to visit.
-A heated exchange occurs in which Charlie reveals the amount in his bank account that he planned to leave Ellie, causing Liz to storm out over being lied to about why he avoided medical treatment.
-Alone, Mary and Charlie argue about the breakdown of their marriage and their failures as parents.
-It's revealed that Charlie abandoned Mary and Ellie to be with Alan, which resulted in a divorce and his estrangement from Ellie.
-As Mary leaves, Charlie admits he is hoping Ellie will be the confirmation he needs that he did "one thing right with his life".
+Out of concern, Liz brings Mary to visit Charlie.
+When Liz learns about the amount Charlie has saved for Ellie, she storms out, furious over having been lied to about why he avoided medical treatment.
+Mary and Charlie argue over his decision to leave his family for Alan.
+Mary is also exasperated with Ellie's sardonic, sullen demeanor, but Charlie expresses hope that Ellie will prove he did "one thing right with his life".
+Later that night, after delivering the pizza and waiting outside in the rain, Dan sees Charlie for the first time, then leaves in a state of shock and disgust.
+Charlie subsequently has a severe binge-eating episode and sends a profanity-laden email to his students, telling them to disregard the classwork and just write him back "something honest".

-During a routine pizza delivery, delivery driver Dan sees Charlie for the first time after waiting for Charlie to go outside so he could glimpse him.
-Dan looks shocked and runs off without saying a word.
-As a result Charlie experiences a severe binge-eating episode during which he sends a profanity-laden email to his students, telling them to disregard the classwork and just write back "something honest".
-Thomas visits Charlie one last time to inform him that he is moving back home after Ellie sent his confession to his former youth group and family, who have forgiven him and are welcoming him home.
-He attempts to preach to Charlie, but Charlie chastises Thomas when he attributes Alan's death to his being a homosexual.

-Charlie reveals during his next class that he is being replaced due to the email he sent, and he reads some of the students' submissions.
-To reciprocate their honesty, he switches on his webcam for the first time, and the students react with shock; he calmly proclaims the only thing that matters is the honest things his students had written, then ends the class by smashing his computer.
+Thomas visits Charlie one last time to inform him that he is moving back home after Ellie sent his confession to his former youth group and family, who have forgiven him and implored him to return.
+He attempts to preach Romans 8:13 to Charlie, but Charlie chastises him when he attributes Alan's death to his sexual orientation and furiously orders him out.
+During his next class, Charlie tells his students he is being fired for the email he sent, and reads some of their submissions.
+To reciprocate their honesty, he switches on his webcam for the first time, and the students have mixed reactions.
+Charlie calmly proclaims that academics and college do not matter, but the honest things his students have written do.
+He then abruptly ends the class by tossing his laptop against the fridge, destroying it.